athena-xiourouppa/stats-consulting/README.md

        * `wt-linegraph.png` (Scatter plot with linear line of best fit of gene expression vs concentration of treatment in Wild Type cells separated by treatment type)
    * plot adjustment
        * `ge_tnr.zip` (Compressed version of `.tiff` replicating the figure sent by Karl on 4/3/2023)
    * predictive model analysis and IMRaD
+       * `model-eda.png` (Scatter plot of gene expression vs concentration, coloured by treatment, and separated by cell type)
 * raw-data (data files given by Karl)
    * `WTF-IISFD data.xlsx` (Excel spreadsheet of gene expression experiment data)
 * resources (reference files given by Karl)